Welcome to the section of the website where you can find out more about the school's governors, and the work that we do.

 Mrs Amanda Price (Co-Opted Governor)

-I am a Co-opted Governor.
-I have 2 children at Burrington CofE Primary school.
+I am a Co-opted Governor, and I have one child at Burrington CofE Primary school.
 My professional background is in teaching and I currently work as a Speech and Language assistant at a Primary School in Weston-Super -Mare.

 Mr Darran Williams (Parent Governor)